tayoyusuf/LA558_2022-1/gisData/readme.md

-This is the GIS Data for the class.
+**This is the GIS Data for the class.**
+Brief descriptions of the data and sources are as follows

+Class

+City

+County

+Iowa

+National-Regional

+World

+**NorthAmerica.shp**  derived from World_Continents.shp
+World_Continents.shp ESRI ArcGIS Hub https://hub.arcgis.com/datasets/esri::world-continents/explore?